aCursedComrade/rev-toolkit/README.md

 My little toolbox for (learning) game hacking stuff in Rust.
 The library is made to be used on Windows targets.

+Main library is located in the [`toolkit`](toolkit/) directory.
+Other directories contain examples made using the library.

 ## Dependencies
 - [windows-rs](https://github.com/microsoft/windows-rs) ([Rust Docs](https://microsoft.github.io/windows-docs-rs/doc/windows/))